 The Gothic-Renaissance ashlar

-The pieces of masonry were: Eight sides with armrests in perfect condition and five seats with the respective mercies.
+The pieces of the chairs were made up of eight sides with armrests in perfect condition and five seats with the respective misericordias..
 All right least one in poor condition.
 Made in oak Flanders.

-In December 1996 he moved to the carpentry workshop of the Brothers Arnal Sunday, in Serra, (Valencia), the 13 pieces, to be restored.
+in december of 1996 the 13 pieces to the carpentry workshop of the Arnal Domingo Brothers, in Serra, (Valencia) to be restored.

 Wood pieces missing, as it can be seen in the photographs attached, They were made originally in French oak.

-The job, very laborious for the historical and artistic demands entailed, It was completed in April 1997. special work was dedicated to the "tender mercies", which they could be faithfully restored, least one of them that was reproduced integrally in the style of the original.
+The job, very laborious for the historical and artistic demands entailed, was completed in april 1997. special work was dedicated to the "tender mercies", that could be faithfully restored, least one of them that was reproduced integrally in the style of the original.

-He later moved to the church of San Juan del Hospital, where it stood in the apse, supported in the central panel of the same, behind the high altar.
+once restored, in 1997 moved to the church of San Juan del Hospital, and they stood in the chancel, behind the high altar, where are they currently.

 Once there is proceeded to the equalization tone wood pieces with polish and wax.
 This work was carried out by the restoration specialist, Mª Teresa Alapont.